MariusStrugaru/nam-firmware-flasher/README.md

 ### Binary build debugging

-In case an error occurs in early stages of application startup, user will be presented with a "Failed to execute script luftdaten-tool.exe" message.
-In order to see actual source of that error, `console` flag in `luftdaten-tool.spec` can be switched to `True`.
+In case an error occurs in early stages of application startup, user will be presented with a "Failed to execute script bitcom-tool.exe" message.
+In order to see actual source of that error, `console` flag in `bitcom-tool.spec` can be switched to `True`.
 In Windows this will make application output a proper stack trace to `cmd` popup.